As the world becomes increasingly uncertain, Morgan Stanley (MS) offers stability - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Jul 28 when MORGAN STANLEY bought 8,598 shares for $8.41 per share.
 The transaction valued at 72,330 led to the insider holds 8,598 shares of the business.

 LUCZO STEPHEN J bought 25,000 shares of MS for $1,982,425 on May 12.
 The Director now owns 179,449 shares after completing the transaction at $79.30 per share.
 On Feb 08, another insider, SAPERSTEIN ANDREW M, who serves as the Co-President/Head of WM of the company, sold 17,162 shares for $105.70 each.
 As a result, the insider received 1,813,998 and left with 179,414 shares of the company.